digital-dream-labs/oskr-owners-manual/doc/intro.md

     provide limited exposure and APIs to program at the most superficial level.

-* Homebrew projects running on hobbyist level hardware with simple programs of a few hundred lines of code to create interesting but simplistic behaviors.
+* Home-brew projects running on hobbyist level hardware with simple programs of a few hundred lines of code to create interesting but simplistic behaviors.